victorkleb/scRNA-seq_Pr/function_documentation.md

 <br><br>

 __description__

 Compute Pearson residuals for the sparse array of counts, returning a dense pandas data frame.
-Return values only for genes in the 4th parameter -- **list_gene_subset**.
+Return values only for genes in the 4th parameter - **list_gene_subset**.

 __arguments__
 -	**counts_sparse_selected_csr**: a sparse scipy csr matrix of counts
 -	**gene_list**: python list of gene identifiers; its length equals the number of rows of the input array **counts_sparse_selected_csr**
 -	**cell_list**: python list of barcodes; its length equals the number of columns of **counts_sparse_selected_csr**
--	**list_gene_subset**: genes for which Pearson residuals are to be computed – for example the 2,000 with the largest values of sampling-adjusted mean SSQ of Pearson residuals<br><br>
+-	**list_gene_subset**: genes for which Pearson residuals are to be computed – for example the 2,000 with the largest values of sampling-adjusted mean SSQ of Pearson residuals
+<br><br>

 __value__: pandas data frame
 -	index: values in the input **list_gene_subset**